I will show you how to put together this styled and set Easter entertaining space with lots of texture and warmth!

 Hello all, I am thrilled to have you here as I join these talented friends for the Styled and Set Holiday Entertaining Blog Tours!
 Today is all about Easter Entertaining and it is hosted by Lory at Designthusiasm… If you are visiting here from my incredible friend Janet at Shabbyfufu, then a very warm welcome to you!
 Janet has a magical way of decorating her spaces and her tables are always a gorgeous sight to see – truly!

 I say simple because it really was just that!
-I grabbed a couple bags of these white lilies at our local Whole Foods (which happens to carry some of the most beautiful and affordable flowers – I am always surprised when I stop by).
+I grabbed a couple bags of these pretty white lilies at our local Whole Foods (which happens to carry some of the most beautiful and affordable flowers – I am always surprised when I stop by).
 Trader Joes is also another one of my “go to’s” for fresh cut goodies (when I am not using faux).
 I took the lilies and arranged them inside two very basic pitchers.

-To give the table a little pop of color I used these navy floral plates and lined bowls for both pattern and tone.
+To give the table a little pop of color I used these gorgeous navy floral plates and lined bowls for both pattern and tone.

 Then I elongated the whole look by sprinkling craft store eggs around (affordable at 50% off) and used some chunky lace material as a runner.
 I just folded it and used it, I didn’t worry about sewing or finishing off the edges and it worked just perfect!